SysKitTeam/docs-point/access-management/power-platform-actions.md

 * [Add Co-Owners](#add-co-owners)
 * [Delete Environment](#delete-environment)

-These actions help manage access and reduce the risk of orphaned resources.
+These actions help manage access, resolve the risks of orphaned resources by adding ownership, and eliminate sprawl by removing inactive environments.

 * [Take a look at the Power Platform Reports article for more details on all the available Power Platform reports.](../reporting/power-platform-reports.md)

 {% hint style="warning" %}
+To generate the [Power Platform reports](../configuration/enable-role-based-access.md) and complete the Power Platform actions, please ensure [you have enabled Power Platform data collection](../configuration/power-platform.md).\

-Please note that the Power Platform actions can only be completed by the Syskit Point Global Admins.
+Power Platform actions can only be completed by Global Admin users.
 {% endhint %}

 ## Change Owners

-The Change Owners action can be completed for Flows and Apps on the Power Automate Inventory and Power Apps Inventory report screens.
+The Change Owners action can be completed for Flows on the Power Automate Inventory and Power Automate Permissions reports, as well as for Power Apps on the Power Apps Inventory and Permissions reports.

 {% hint style="warning" %}

-Please note that the Change Owner action cannot currently be performed to change the Primary Owner of Power Platform Flows; only the co-owners can be modified.
-The Primary Owner selection for Flows is currently disabled.
+Please note that the Change Owner action cannot currently be performed to change the Primary Owner of Flows; only the co-owners can be modified.
+The Primary Owner selection for Flows is disabled as you cannot modify the Primary Owner on non-solution flows.
 {% endhint %}

 You can access the Apps report by: